wehlutyk/thesis/content/4-discussion.md

 The problem comes from the fact that, at the physical level, representations are supposed to exist in the brain: they are patterns of neuronal activations that result from processing mechanisms and external stimuli.
 What, then, allows to say that such a pattern is *representing* this or that?
-One can say that a pattern represents a perceived stimuli because its internal structure has a correspondence to that stimuli (due to causation).
+One can say that a pattern represents a perceived stimulus because its internal structure has a correspondence to that stimulus (due to causation).
 However, if these patterns are a causal (albeit complex) consequence of the processing mechanisms and stimuli from which they arise, how can they be thought to *misrepresent* something?
-Furthermore, how can they represent something for which no stimuli exists?
+Furthermore, how can they represent something for which no stimulus exists?
 This question has attracted much attention in philosophy of mind, where critical authors in particular call it the "Hard Problem of Content" [@hutto_radicalizing_2013].

 We now turn to a second approach to meaning, based on a dynamical account of interactions which does not rely on propositions or representations.